odrnk/bookmarkext/docs/initial_plan.md

 ## Update bookmark's visit info

 I hope it is possible for web extensions to  specify some function that will be called every time a url is visited.
+Upd: it is definitely possible, use [onVisited](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/history/onVisited).
 ```
 POST /api/visits
 {